Welcome to Columbia School District!

 This Week's Teacher Collaboration News

 Watch this page for any school delays or closures during our winter season.
-We will be posting the details in a scrolling banner like last year.
+We will be posting the details in a scrolling banner.

 Also check www.KNDU.com for area school delays and closures.